Skip to content

 4 min

-You may have noticed a "pending" amount on your bank statement after a hotel reservation or car rental.
+You may have noticed a "pending" amount on your statement after a hotel reservation or car rental.
 That is not a charge.
 It is a card hold, also known as a pre-authorization.
-An established banking mechanism that is increasingly used to secure rental deposits.
+An established mechanism of the card networks (Visa, Mastercard) that is increasingly used to secure rental deposits.

 Understanding this mechanism means understanding why it is gradually replacing the traditional deposit check across Europe.